-If the sales you are analysing are earlier or later than 1 July, adjust the sale price to reflect market values at 1 July.
+For your analysis, you should select sales that took place close to 1 July of the valuing year.
+If the sales were earlier or later, adjust the sale price to reflect market values at 1 July.

 Ways to estimate market movement between the two dates include: